 Rules 23(a) – Typicality and adequacy may present challenges for the youth clubs

-Here, several class members have no apparent dispute with the youth clubs.
-This presents a typicality problem, as it gives these class members defenses that the class representatives do not have.
-To establish a claim for declaratory judgment, the plaintiff must demonstrate that an actual controversy exists between the parties.
+Here, the youth clubs have a typicality problem because several class members have no apparent dispute with the youth clubs.
+This gives them a defense to the declaratory judgment claim that the class representatives lack.
+Indeed, to establish a claim for declaratory judgment, the plaintiff must demonstrate that an actual controversy exists between the parties.
 American States Insurance v.
 Bailey, 133 F.R.D.
 363, 368 (5th Cir.
 1998); Trinity Universal Insurance v.
 Sweatt, 978 S.W.2d 267, 270 (Texas App. – Fort Worth 1998).
 The youth clubs have proposed broad classes that encompass “thousands” of American soccer players, regardless of their club affiliations.
 (Cmplt. ¶36).
 These would include players who did not play for any of the plaintiff clubs.
-Accordingly, the plaintiff clubs cannot obtain training compensation or solidarity for these players.
+As such, the plaintiffs cannot obtain training compensation or solidarity for these players.
 Likewise, the players would have no reason to file an antitrust suit against the plaintiff clubs to prevent them from collecting these payments.
-As a result, there is no controversy between the plaintiff clubs and many of the proposed class members.
+Therefore, no controversy exists between the plaintiff clubs and many of the proposed class members.
 This lack of controversy gives these class members a strong defense to the clubs’ declaratory judgment claims.

 And it is a defense that the class representatives, each of whom played for a plaintiff club, do not have.
 Thus, the representatives’ claims and defenses are not typical of a wide swath of class members.
 Further, beyond the typicality problem, the representatives may not be adequate because they would have little incentive to spend time and money pressing the “no controversy” defense.
 So the youth clubs could struggle to establish typicality or adequacy.